jkolb/FranticApparatus/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+## Changes for 6.0.0

+* Syntax updated for Swift 3.
+* Replaced `PromiseDispatchContext` with `PromiseMaker`.
+* Renamed all of the promise helper methods.
+This was done partly to appease the Swift compiler and partly to make creating promises easier to read.
+* Updated the demo to load multiple images into a collection view using promises.
+* See documentation below for more details on the changes.

 ## Changes for 5.0.0

 * Attempted to simplify and make the implementation as readable and consistent as possible.